-The Association for Frontotemporal Degeneration (AFTD) is a non-profit organization whose mission is to advocate for people confronting all forms of frontotemporal degeneration (FTD).
+The Association for Frontotemporal Degeneration FIND HELP·SHARE HOPE The Association for Frontotemporal Degeneration (AFTD) is a non-profit organization whose mission is to advocate for people confronting all forms of frontotemporal degeneration (FTD).
 AFTD's goals are to promote public awareness; provide information, education and support to people diagnosed with FTD, and their families; educate health professionals; promote research for treatment and a cure; and facilitate the international exchange of ideas.